La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le prenu ba cu tavla mi**
 > _The people will talk to me._

-When after the time-related particle we place a bare noun then we form a term with a slightly different meaning:
+When after the time-related particle we place a bare argument then we form a term with a slightly different meaning:

 > **mi pinxe le djacu ca le nu do klama**
 > _I drink the water while you are coming._

 The **ca le nu do klama** part is a long term meaning _while you come / while you are coming_.
-The **le nu do klama** is a noun meaning **coming of you, you coming**.
+The **le nu do klama** is an argument meaning **coming of you, you coming**.

 > **mi citka ba le nu mi dansu**
 > _I eat after I dance._